boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-athena.md

 3. Select the **Amazon Athena** connection in the connection panel.
 ![Amazon Athena icon](/static/assets/working-with-datasource/data-connectors/images/amazon-athena/amazon-athena-icon.png#max-width=60%)

->**NOTE:** You can also create a data source from the home page by clicking the Data Sources menu from the left menu panel and Create Data Source from the data sources page.
+>**NOTE:** You can also create a data source from the home page by clicking on the Data Sources menu in the left menu panel and selecting Create Data Source from the data sources page.
 ![Amazon Athena connector](/static/assets/working-with-datasource/data-connectors/images/amazon-athena/athena-select-connector.png#max-width=90%)

 ## Connect to Amazon Athena
-Amazon Athena data source can be accessed in Bold BI using the live connection mode.
+The Amazon Athena data source can be accessed in Bold BI using the live connection mode.

 ### Create Amazon Athena data source
-After clicking the data source, the **NEW DATA SOURCE** configuration panel opens.
+After clicking on the data source, the **NEW DATA SOURCE** configuration panel opens.
 Follow the given steps to create an Amazon Athena data source:
 1. Enter a name and description (optional) for the data source.
 2. Choose the region endpoint of the server from the **Region Endpoint** drop-down.
-3. Enter the port, in which the server is running in the **AwsAccessKeyID** text box.
+3. Enter the port in which the server is running in the **AwsAccessKeyID** text box.
 4. Enter a valid Amazon Athena secret key in the **AwsSecretKey** text box.
 5. Enter a valid output location for storing the output files in the **Output location** text box in the format mentioned in the tooltip.
 6. Select a database that you want to query in the listed database associated with the given Amazon Athena server in the database combo box.
 ![Amazon Athena connection details](/static/assets/working-with-datasource/data-connectors/images/amazon-athena/athena-connection-details.png#max-width=60%)

 ### Data preview
-1. Click Connect to connect the Amazon Athena server with the configured details.
+1. Click Connect to connect to the Amazon Athena server with the configured details.
 The schema represents the collection list retrieved from the Amazon Athena server.
 This dialog box displays a list of schemas in a tree view and their corresponding values.
 ![Query designer page](/static/assets/working-with-datasource/data-connectors/images/amazon-athena/athena-query-designer.png#max-width=100%)

 2. Now, the data design view page with the selected table schema opens.
 Drag the table.